secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/global-upside-benefits-india/index.html.md

 ### Pension

 GitLab will directly contribute to the Team Members private pension saving plan.
-The GitLab team member will contribute 4% of the monthly base salary, with Employer (Global Upside in this case) contributing 8% of the team members monthly base salary.
+The GitLab team member will contribute 4% of the monthly base salary, with GitLab contributing 8% of the team members monthly base salary.
 The Employer contribution to the pension savings plan will be paid directly into the insurance or bank account (as the case may be) in conjunction with the Employer’s payment of the monthly salary to the team member.

 ### Life Insurance